open allocation infrastructure, for humans and for agents.

 The largest pool of liquid altruistic capital in modern history is about to land.
 Increasingly it will be moved not only by people, but by agents acting on their behalf — recommending, scoring, negotiating, and allocating at a volume the existing institutions were never built to absorb.

-Orchestrating that at scale needs an allocation layer that is trustworthy by construction: open, auditable, and reproducible to the dollar — so that many funders, recommenders, applicants, and the agents working for each can coordinate without having to trust a single operator or a black box.
+Orchestrating that needs an allocation layer that is open and shared — so that many funders, recommenders, and applicants, and the agents working for each, can coordinate without routing everything through a single operator.

-As more of the grantmaking loop is done by agents, the allocation layer stops being a spreadsheet inside one foundation and becomes a protocol many parties run against.
-The thing that lets that scale isn't a smarter model — it's a mechanism simple enough to specify, verify, and reproduce, so trust comes from the math rather than from the institution holding it.
+As more of the grantmaking loop is done by agents, the allocation layer stops being a spreadsheet inside one foundation and becomes a protocol many parties can run, inspect, and compose.
+Phil is a set of small public-goods funding mechanisms, each explorable in the browser and early enough to argue with.